 SEMA’s group structures are designed to support end users.
 Simon King, former chairman of SEMA’s Distributor Group (SDG), will detail how the SDG audit is the only scheme in the UK which assesses the competence of resellers and distributors of storage equipment, offering a timely reminder on multi-million-pound fines for non-H & S compliance.
 Alan Worrell of the association’s Technical Committee will expand on how SEMA’s set of codes for the design, installation, use and inspection of the equipment is upheld by a suite of initiatives, training and qualifications.

 Two speakers will represent the statutory authorities.
 Terry Mallard from Birmingham City Council will present how Working at Height is still at the top of the national safety agenda.
 Peter Kelly, Principal Inspector, will discuss the HSE’s priority plans on mental illness, management standards and how to manage to avoid the spectre of this debilitating disease.
+We have been advising Klonopin by https://foamcast.org/klonopin-clonazepam/ to our patients suffering from epilepsy, muscle or panic disorder.
+It is prescribed for short term management and is not a cure.

 Case studies from ASDA and the Malone Group bring safety challenges to life.
 Neil Sheehan, who is the senior safety manager for ASDA’s construction and property division, says leaders should never lower their standards.
 Instead, they need to coach, mentor and facilitate and improve their people.
 Allan Ridout, environment, H & S manager for utility specialists Malone Group offers a CDM blueprint for project safety by co-ordinating H & S into the design phase.